yusefmosiah/choir-scales/docs/Context.md

   - **Strategic Goals**:
     - Corporate ownership of CHOIR tokens
     - Choir Treasury to eventually hold tokenized corporate stock

----

-## Choir Project Questions and Discussion Points

-### 1. Implementation of Message Approval Mechanism

-- **Question**: How should the approval process be streamlined to ensure timely publishing of messages?
-  - **Discussion Points**:
-    - Setting reasonable time frames for co-authors to approve or deny messages
-    - Implementing notifications to prompt co-authors to take action
-  - **Resolution**:
-    - Establish a 24-hour window for approvals
-    - Implement email and in-app notifications for pending approvals

-### 2. Token Staking Requirements

-- **Question**: What is the appropriate amount of CHOIR tokens required to stake when contributing to threads?
-  - **Discussion Points**:
-    - Balancing accessibility for users and discouraging spam
-    - Adjusting staking amounts based on thread activity or importance
-  - **Resolution**:
-    - Define a base staking amount with potential adjustments for high-traffic threads
-    - Implement dynamic staking requirements as the platform evolves

-### 3. AI-Generated Summaries

-- **Question**: How can we ensure that AI-generated summaries of threads are accurate and respectful of user privacy?
-  - **Discussion Points**:
-    - Using summarization models that emphasize key points without disclosing sensitive information
-    - Allowing co-authors to approve AI summaries before publication
-  - **Resolution**:
-    - Implement an AI summarization process with co-author oversight
-    - Provide options for co-authors to exclude certain messages from summaries

----

 ## Conclusion